 Everything you need to start running a relayer

-Hyperlane relayers are run on a per-origin-chain basis, delivering outbound messages from that chain to one or more remote chains.
+Hyperlane relayers are configured to relayer messages between one or more origin chains and destination chains.
 Relayers have no special permissions in Hyperlane.
 If relayer keys are compromised, only the tokens held by those keys are at risk.

 Running a relayer requires the following:

-Relayers use RPC nodes to read the origin chain, and deliver messages to the destination chain(s).
-Relayers must be configured with an RPC node for the origin chain, and each destination chain.
+Relayers use RPC nodes to read the origin chain(s), and deliver messages to the destination chain(s).
+Relayers must be configured with an RPC node for all origin and destination chains.